 The new age of for profit Britain requires a monopoly of increasing, maximum profit commodities.

-Whilst the Mental Health Taskforce Report harvested, it said nothing about how it intended to improve the state of our mental health hospitals, despite their ever increasing budget eating a quarter of our NHS funding.
+Whilst the Mental Health Taskforce Report harvested, it said nothing about how it intended to improve the state of our mental health hospitals and services, despite their ever increasing budget eating a quarter of our NHS funding.

 Hospitals are paid on average £900 per patient per night, and locked wards £12,500 a week.